BenJeau/react-native-draw/packages/svg/README.md

 ## Helper functions

 * If you need to create an SVG path, `createSVGPath()` is available to create the string representation of an SVG path.

-## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## License

-MIT